David Scott AllenLunchtime MealsProvencal RecipesTaste

 Provence’s Version of Pizza – Pissaladière

 This traditional recipe from Provence combines onions that have been cooked for so long they are almost melting, anchovies and olives add design flair and a slightly salty edge to this pizza-like dish.
 Pissaladière is often served as a snack with an apéro (think chilled rosé) or as a light meal with a green salad.
-The recipe (below) comes from David Scott Allen’s blog post Life Through Rosé-filled Glasses.
-Take a look his photos they are mouth-watering.
+The recipe (below) comes from David Scott Allen’s article Life Through Rosé-filled Glasses.
+Take a look at his photos.
+They are mouth-watering.

 Pissaladière Tastes of Provence